arundeep78/website-broken-links/README.md

 3. Click the "Scan" button
 4. Wait for the scan to complete
 5. View the results in the web interface
+6. Click the "Download report as PDF" button to download the report as a PDF file

 ## Features